West Virginia

 Collaboration Nation Banner

 West Virginia’s natural resources have long played a complex and critical role in America’s energy economy.
-ORNL’s partners in West Virginia include the National Energy Technology Laboratory, West Virginia University, and Ramaco Carbon, among others.
+ORNL’s partners in West Virginia include the National Energy Technology Laboratory and Ramaco Carbon, among others.

 Value of contracts awarded $3M